aristotelis-bobas/cub3d/README.md

 The assignment consisted of writing a ray casting engine, rendering a 3D environment from a 2D map. <br>
 The MiniLibX library is used as an API for the graphical instructions.

-I finished the project on 26/2/2020 with a grade of 115%.

 ## Gameplay

 As a bonus assignment I chose to add the following gameplay elements to the engine: